-Xi'an is currently the capital of Shaanxi Province in central China.
-But in ancient times, it was the cultural and political capital in all of China for hundreds of years.
+Xi'an is currently the capital of Shaanxi Province in central China, but in ancient times, it was the cultural and political capital of all of China for hundreds of years.
 It was during the Tang Dynasty that the city of Chang'an (now Xi'an) was a gathering place for traders, musicians, artisans, philosophers, and more in the court the Tang.
 They came via the Silk Road that terminated in Chang'an.

 First Settlements in the Region